ReentrantCoder/present/orm/conf.md

 By specifying "create" for the hbm2ddl property, we are asking Hibernate to make a table for an entity that we are trying to persist if that table does not already exist.
 There are three other options.
-For "create-drop", Hibernate will do the same thing as "create" except that if you were to close the session factory object Hibernate will drop the schema .
+For "create-drop", Hibernate will do the same thing as "create" except that if you were to close the session factory object Hibernate will drop the schema.
 For "update", Hibernate will store changes to your database without dropping.
 This should not be used.
 For "validate", Hibernate will change nothing.
 If there are any changes, Hibernate will throw an error.
 Otherwise, it will run as normal.